pmainguet/udemy-courses/Udemy Advanced CSS/README.md

   ** make them float left
   ** use clearfix hack on parent element (row in this case) throught the use of a mixin ** you can use [class^="col-"] selector to apply general style

-# GENERAL WORKFLOW FOR UX

-1. GENERAL ARCHITECTURE

-    * Define the general layout of the page
-    * Decompose in components that can be reused (Atomic Design)
-    * Define animations and user workflow

-2. SETUP CSS AND CONVENTIONS

-    * setup SASS architecture and npm / gulp scripts to process to css, put live-server in place
-    * setup basic CSS: basic reset, global font-size

-3. DECIDE WETHER YOUR DOING MOBILE OR DESKTOP FIRST

-    * Code for the "first" browser
-    * use the global font-size and rem units as a way to dimension all elements that could be resized depending on the font-size

-          padding: 30px;    =>     padding: 3rem (if global font-size is 16px)

-    * Later implement media queries for responsive web design, by using the global font-size and specified breakpoints
-    * Define a float grid layout reference (number of columns, gutter width, ...)

-4. Use BEM to mark-up HTML code and CSS

-    * Build layout in HTML and CSS with a consistent structure for naming classes